Skip to main content

 Contact us

-COP30 is the climate conference led by the United Nations Framework Convention on Climate Change (UNFCCC), held in Belém, Brazil, from 10th to 21st November.
+COP30 was held from 10th to 21st November in 2025.
+It was a climate conference led by the United Nations Framework Convention on Climate Change (UNFCCC).
+COP30 was held in Belém, Brazil, but a different country is chosen to host it every year.

-• Belém, in the Amazon, is the right place at the right time.
-COP30 takes place at the heart of a biome that shapes global climate and livelihoods.
-Decisions made here will influence how finance flows and how locally led action grows.
+• Belém, in the Amazon, was the right place at the right time.
+COP30 took place at the heart of a biodiversity hotspot that shapes global climate and livelihoods.
+Decisions at the summit influence how finance flows and how locally led action grows.

 • Forests and frontline leadership matter.
 The tropics lost record hectares of primary rainforest in 2024.
-Yet Indigenous peoples receive well under 1% of international climate funding directly.
-COP30 is a moment to fix that gap.
+Yet from 2015-2025, Indigenous peoples received well under 1% of international climate funding directly.
+COP30 was an opportunity to fix that gap.

 • Impacts are accelerating while finance is tight.
 Global disaster losses in 2024 were about 320 billion dollars.
 Directing scarce funds to proven delivery is urgent.